Thanks!

 - the ARC Centre of Excellence in Policing and Security

-- a Land & Water Australia Innovation grant (ANU58: Improving integration in NRM: learning from health, security and innovation.)
+- (Note: the following website is archived at Trove (National Library of Australia)): a Land & Water Australia Innovation grant (ANU58: Improving integration in NRM: learning from health, security and innovation.)

 - the National Health and Medical Research Council through a Capacity Building Grant (Environment and population health: research development from local to global) and a Project grant (Improving understanding of psychostimulant-related harms in Australia: an integrated ethno-epidemiological approach)